 Objecting to a valuation

 If you disagree with a valuation, you may object within two months of the Date of Issue on the rates or supplementary rates notice.

-After receiving an objection the contract valuer representing the Valuer-General Victoria will discuss the valuation with the objector and advise them of the outcome in writing.
+After receiving an objection the contract valuer representing the VGV will discuss the valuation with the objector and advise them of the outcome in writing.
 If an amendment is recommended this must first be approved by the VGV.
 If the objector is not satisfied with the decision, they may appeal to the Victorian Civil and Administrative Tribunal (VCAT), or the Supreme Court.

 Objectors must still pay rates by the due date and failure to do so will result in interest being imposed.